-Co-promotion and co-marketing agreements can be efficiencyenhancing where they lead to products being introduced to markets in the UK that would otherwise have been inaccessible to the licensor.
-Like all licence agreements, co-promotion and co-marketing agreements may have an anti-competitive effect where concluded between actual or potential competitors - eg, if they have the effect of a market-sharing agreement or where they exclude the possibility of competing on price.
+Co-promotion and co-marketing agreements can be efficiency-enhancing where they lead to products being introduced to markets in the UK that would otherwise have been inaccessible to the licensor or licensee.
+Like all licence agreements, co-promotion and co-marketing agreements may have an anti-competitive effect where concluded between actual or potential competitors - for example, if they have the effect of a market-sharing agreement or where they exclude the possibility of competing on price.
 As noted in the EU chapter of this book, the European Commission has not objected to co-promotion or co-marketing agreements between competitors.